Article

 Seat Depth

-Seat Depth is adjusted by using two fingers to pull white handle located below seat.
-(Figure 13) Move seat forward or backward to desired position and release handle.
+Seat Depth is adjusted by using two fingers to pull the white handle located below the seat.
+(Figure 13) Move seat forward or backward to desired position and release the handle.
 Make sure seat clicks into place.
-Seat depth range is from 11 inches to 16 inches.
+Seat depth range: 11–16 inches.

 seatdepth